On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

-We now analyze the statistical inconsistency of Maximum Parsimony on $2$-tuple-site data and four character states, i.e. we consider alphabets with four elements.
-We show that under these conditions Maximum Parsimony is again statistically inconsistent.
+In the previous section we have analyzed the statistical inconsistency of MP on $2$-tuple-site data and two character states.
+Now, we extend this analysis to four character states, i.e. we consider alphabets with four elements like the DNA alphabet.
+Furthermore, we analyze the statistical inconsistency of MP on $3$-tuple-site data, again for two and four character states.
+In the following we summarize the results, which are similar to the ones in the previous section.

-\begin{theorem} For five sequences, four character states and the i.i.d. $N_4$-model, Maximum Parsimony is statistically inconsistent on $2$-tuple-site data. \end{theorem}
+\begin{theorem} For five sequences, MP is statistically inconsistent \begin{enumerate} \item on $2$-tuple-site data for four character states and the i.i.d. $N_4$-model. \item on $3$-tuple-site data for two character states and the i.i.d. $N_2$-model. \item on $3$-tuple-site data for four character states and the i.i.d. $N_4$-model. \end{enumerate} \end{theorem}

-\begin{proof} As in the proof of Theorem \ref{Theorem2} we assume $(T_1,\theta_{T_1})$ (Figure \ref{T1}) to be the evolutionary tree on which all characters evolve.
-Note that as we are now considering the $N_4$-model we have $p,q \in [0, \frac{1}{4}]$.
-In order to show that Maximum Parsimony is inconsistent on $2$-tuple site data, we have to show that the generating tree $T_1$ is not the expected Maximum Parsimony tree, i.e.
+\begin{proof} As in the proof of Theorem \ref{Theorem2} we assume $(T_1,\theta_{T_1})$ (Figure \ref{T1}) to be the generating tree on which all characters evolve.
+Note that we have $p,q \in [0, \frac{1}{r}]$ for $r=2,4$ as we are still considering the $N_r$-model.
+In order to show that MP is inconsistent on $k$-tuple site data for $k=2,3$, we have to show that the generating tree $T_1$ is not the expected MP tree, i.e.

 where $\mathcal{T}$ is again the set of all 15 phylogenetic trees with five taxa.
-The expected parsimony scores $\mu_2$ of all trees can again be calculated according to their definition (cf. Equation \ref{expMT}), but we refrain from listing them here and in the subsequent analyses as the terms are very long.
-However, one solution to the above inequality is $p=\frac{31}{128}\approx 0.2422$ and $q=0.125$.
-As in the example for $2$-tuple-site data and two character states, trees $T_3$ and $T_6$ are the expected Maximum Parsimony trees.
-The expected Parsimony score of $T_1$ is $3.33453$ and the expected Parsimony Score of tree $T_3$ and $T_6$ is $3.32941$.
-So this is an example where Maximum Parsimony is statistically inconsistent on $2$-tuple-site data. \end{proof}
+The expected parsimony scores $\mu_k$ of all trees can again be calculated according to Equation (\ref{expMT}), but we refrain from explicitly listing them here.
+However, in all cases it was possible to find choices of $p$ and $q$ such that Inequality \eqref{ineq2} holds and the results are summarized in Table \ref{SolutionsAll}.
+Note that for all combinations of $k$ and $r$, trees $T_3$ and $T_6$ turned out to be the expected MP trees; their expected parsimony scores as well as the parsimony score of the generating tree $T_1$ are also summarized in Table \ref{SolutionsAll}.
+Thus, in all cases there are choices of $p$ and $q$ such that MP is statistically inconsistent for $k$-tuple-site data. \end{proof}

+We now compare the zones of statistical inconsistency on single-site and $k$-tuple-site data for all three cases of Theorem \ref{TheoremAll}, where we again assume all characters to have evolved on tree $(T_1,\theta_{T_1})$ (Figure \ref{T1}).